KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 - bending while walking and then continuing walking
 - coughing-sneezing | coughing or sneezing

-The intendet solution is to train several machine learning classifiers like Decision Tree, K-Nearest Neighbors, Random Forest, Support Vector Machine and a deep neural network on a dataset containing falls and ADLs in order to learn to distinguish falls from activities of daily living.
+The intendet solution is to train several machine learning classifiers like Decision Tree, K-Nearest Neighbors, Random Forest, Support Vector Machine and a deep neural network on a dataset containing falls and activities of daily living in order to learn to distinguish falls from activities of daily living.

 ### Metrics

 TODO:
 - define metrics and clearly discuss them:
-  - verwende ausschließlich Accuracy, weil die Klassen fall und ADLs ausgewogen sind.
+  - verwende ausschließlich Accuracy, weil die Klassen fall und activities of daily living ausgewogen sind.
 - justification for the metrics:

-In distinguishing falls from ADLs, the following conditions must be met:
+In distinguishing falls from activities of daily living, the following conditions must be met:

 - "False negatives, which indicate missed falls, must be avoided by all means, since user manipulation may not be possible if a fall results in physical and/or mental impairment." ([2])
-- "False alarms (false positives) caused by misclassified ADLs, although a nuisance, can be canceled by the user." ([2])
+- "False alarms (false positives) caused by misclassified activities of daily living, although a nuisance, can be canceled by the user." ([2])

 So an evaluation metric should be chosen which punishes false negatives more than false positives.
 As can be seen from the formula of the $F_\beta$-score (https://en.wikipedia.org/wiki/F1_score) $F_\beta = \frac {(1 + \beta^2) \cdot \mathrm{true\ positive} }{(1 + \beta^2) \cdot \mathrm{true\ positive} + \beta^2 \cdot \mathrm{false\ negative} + \mathrm{false\ positive}}\,$ this can be achieved by setting $\beta>1$, e.g. $\beta = 2$.
 So the chosen evaluation metric is the $F_2$-score.